 Is a reverse mortgage right for you?

 If you know you’ll stay in your home for a long time and you need a little extra to supplement your retirement income, a reverse mortgage can be one way to use your home as an asset.
-For borrowers who aren’t too concerned about passing the home to heirs, this can be one way to get financial benefit from the home during retirement — as long as you can keep up with the costs of maintaining the home and the property taxes.
+For borrowers who aren’t too concerned about passing the home to heirs, this can be one way to get financial benefit from the home during retirement.
+That is, as long as you can keep up with the costs of maintaining the home and the property taxes.

-Carefully consider your situation and your priorities before you decide to get a reverse mortgage and then make the decision most likely to benefit you in retirement and increase the chance that you’ll outlive your money.
+Carefully consider your situation and your priorities before you decide to get a reverse mortgage.
+Then, make the decision most likely to benefit you in retirement and increase the chance that you’ll outlive your money.